China charges former mining magnate with murder, gun-running

-BEIJING Prosecutors in central China on Thursday charged the former chairman of Hanlong Mining, which had tried to take over Australia's Sundance Resources Ltd (SDL.AX), with murder, gun-running and other crimes as part of a "mafia-style" gang.
+BEIJING Feb 20 Prosecutors in central China on Thursday charged the former chairman of Hanlong Mining, which had tried to take over Australia's Sundance Resources Ltd , with murder, gun-running and other crimes as part of a "mafia-style" gang.

 Police last year announced the detention of Liu Han and an investigation into his younger brother Liu Yong - also known as Liu Wei - on suspicion of various criminal activities.